aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ### Error "GPU process launch failed: error_code=18"
 Electron bug: https://github.com/electron/electron/issues/32074
-There is no valid work around for now, could be disabled by `--no-sandbox`, while it might not be an option in prod.
+There is no valid workaround for now, could be disabled by `--no-sandbox`, while it might not be an option in prod.

 ### How to debug with Dev Tools
 You can open dev tool using the following API: